horia141/sdhash/README.md

 * Small blurring / high pass filtering.
 * Lossy compression and reconstruction.

-The previous set of transformations can be said to be natural, that is, they will most certainly occur in any systen, as images get moved around, edited etc .
+The previous set of transformations can be said to be __natural__, that is, they will most certainly occur in any systen, as images get moved around, edited etc .
-However, there's an even bigger class of transformations which are adversarial, that is, somebody is trying to trick the system to believe one image is original when it is in fact not.
+However, there's an even bigger class of transformations which are __adversarial__, that is, somebody is trying to trick the system to believe one image is original when it is in fact not.
 User generated content sites face this problem, regardless of the mode of the content (text, image, audio, video).